Bijoujs/Bijou.js/.github/ISSUE_TEMPLATE/---library-feature-request.md

 ---
-name: Feature request
+name: "\U0001F4D9 Library feature request"
-about: Suggest an idea for this project
+about: A new idea for Bijou.js?
+Great!
+Suggest it below! =)
 title: "[Feature request]"
 labels: enhancement
 assignees: Explosion-Scratch